peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
 </ul> (Type: Object)

+<a name='H3DU.GraphicsPath_GraphicsPath_getLinePoints'></a>
+### GraphicsPath#getLinePoints([flatness])

+Gets an array of the end points of line segments approximating the path.

+#### Parameters

+* `flatness` (Type: number) (optional)<br>When curves and arcs are decomposed to line segments, the segments will be close to the true path of the curve by this value, given in units.
+If null, undefined, or omitted, default is 1.

+#### Return Value

+Array of the end points of
+line segments approximating the path.
+(Type: Array.&lt;Array.&lt;number>>)

+<a name='H3DU.GraphicsPath_GraphicsPath_getLinePointsAsObjects'></a>
+### GraphicsPath#getLinePointsAsObjects([flatness])

+Gets an array of the end points of line segments approximating the path.
+The positions will be in the form of objects with two properties: x and y retrieve the X or Y coordinate of each position, respectively.

+#### Parameters

+* `flatness` (Type: number) (optional)<br>When curves and arcs are decomposed to line segments, the segments will be close to the true path of the curve by this value, given in units.
+If null, undefined, or omitted, default is 1.

+#### Return Value

+Array of the end points of
+line segments approximating the path.
+(Type: Array.&lt;Array.&lt;number>>)

+#### Example

+The following example initializes a three.js BufferGeometry with the points retrieved by this method.
+This example requires the three.js library.

+    var points=path.getLinePointsAsObjects()
+    var buffer=new THREE.BufferGeometry()
+    .setFromPoints(points);

 <a name='H3DU.GraphicsPath_GraphicsPath_getLines'></a>
 ### GraphicsPath#getLines([flatness])